cakeandturtles/witchmagick-game-2/README.txt

 -------------------------------------------------------------
 Credit::
+1. Built on top of NW.js (http://nwjs.io/)

-1. Preloading resources from PxLoader (http://thinkpixellab.com/pxloader/)
+2. Preloading resources from PxLoader (http://thinkpixellab.com/pxloader/)

-2. For learning WebGL (make sure to start with lesson one if you're new and read the whole lesson: very helpful if you're used to just vanilla JavaScript. http://learningwebgl.com/lessons/
+3. For learning WebGL (make sure to start with lesson one if you're new and read the whole lesson: very helpful if you're used to just vanilla JavaScript. http://learningwebgl.com/lessons/

-3. JavaScript Matrix and Vector library: https://github.com/toji/gl-matrix
+4. JavaScript Matrix and Vector library: https://github.com/toji/gl-matrix

-4. All the other libraries I used in the scripts/lib/ directory
+5. All the other libraries I used in the scripts/lib/ directory